krsna336/3DHATS/README.md

 Additionally, a limb darkening profile for the host star can be included.
 The final output from the code is the transmission spectrum of the exoplanet in Helium absoprtion triplet region (i.e., near 1083 nm).

+**Files info** -
+1. zeroth_3Dmodel.py -  Python file containing the 3D computational radiative transfer/atmopsheric model.
+2. test_parker_model.txt - A text file containing radial distributions of several parameters of WASP-69b (test planet). this will be called inside zeroth_3Dmodel.py
+3. limb_darkening.py - A python code containing all the stellar limb darkening functions.
+This file is also called inside the main code zeroth_3Dmodel.py